Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 + global_settings.FILE_UPLOAD_HANDLERS`
 ```

-Now in **views.py** we have to define the method required for make requests in javascript for check in intervals of time the current values of upload file so far:
+Now in **views.py** we have to define the method required for make requests in javascript for checking intervals of time current values of upload file so far:
 ```python
 def upload_status(request):
     if request.method == 'GET':